My Journey and The Catalyzing System of Coaching

 In 2018 I was ready to take my knowledge to the next level.
 I researched and compared several Executive Coach Training programs in the United States; found and selected the College of Executive Coaching for the quality instructors and the complex context of their training.
 During the courses and the faculty's excellence, I could grow and evolve alongside a professional and exceptional group of participants that elevated the learning environment even more.
 I've learned new tools and techniques that I successfully put into practice.

-My Coaching Philosophy is built on the foundation that every person, organization, company is unique.
+My Coaching Philosophy is built on the foundation that every person, organization, and company is unique.
 The Coaching engagement is tailored to a client's individualized objectives and needs.

 "Business and human endeavors are systems…we tend to focus on snapshots of isolated parts of the system.
 And wonder why our deepest problems never get solved." – as Peter M. Senge says.